richgel999/fpng/README.md

 The fast decompressor included in fpng.cpp can explictly only handle PNG files created by fpng.
 To detect these files, it looks for a PNG private ancillary chunk named "fdEC", which other readers will ignore because it's not marked as a "critical" PNG chunk.
 If this chunk isn't found, or the file doesn't conform to fpng's single IDAT and zlib constraints, the decompressor returns FPNG_DECODE_NOT_FPNG.
 The decompressor has numerous checks to ensure the PNG file was written by fpng.

+The decompressor's memory usage is low relative to other PNG decompressors, because it doesn't need to create any temporary buffers to temporarily hold the decompressed data.
+(This is one side benefit of always using LZ matches with a distance of only 3 or 4 bytes.)
+The only large allocation is the one used to hold the output image buffer, which it directly decompresses into.
+This property may be useful on embedded platforms.

 Passes over the input image and dynamic allocations are minimized, although it does use ```std::vector``` internally.
 The first scanline always uses filter #0, and the rest use filter #2 (previous scanline).
 It uses the fast CRC-32 code described by Brumme [here](https://create.stephan-brumme.com/crc32/).
 The original high-level PNG function (that code that writes the headers) was written by [Alex Evans](https://gist.github.com/908299).

 lodepng v20210627 fetched 12/18/2021